Jussi Halla-aho: Personal life

 Halla-aho lives in Eira in Helsinki with his wife Hilla Halla-aho and their four children.
 In May 2017, it was revealed that he had also had one child with another woman in 2015.
-Information was leaked to the press by the unnamed mother, who was disappointed that Halla-aho had always mentioned publicly that he only had four children.
+Information was leaked to the press by the anonymous mother, who was disappointed that Halla-aho had always mentioned publicly that he only had four children.
 Halla-aho confirmed the information when asked, but declined to further comment it.

 Halla-aho's hobbies include reading astronomy as well as pistol and rifle shooting.
-He used to be a member of Suomen Sisu, an association that seeks to promote Finnish nationalism.
-He quit the association in June 2019, emphasizing that he doesn't want to be affiliated with an organization that promotes ethnic nationalism.
-He is not a member in the Evangelical Lutheran Church of Finland, and considers himself a moderate agnostic atheist.
+He used to be a member of Suomen Sisu, an association that seeks to promote Finnish ethnic nationalism.
+He quit the association in June 2019, but did not specify why, though stating that he sees Finnish people as an ethnic folk.
+He is not a member in any church and considers himself a moderate agnostic atheist.

-Halla-aho is occasionally referred as Mestari (The Master) as a joke among his supporters.
+Halla-aho is occasionally referred as Mestari (Master) as a nickname among his supporters.